canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 The objective of this whitepaper is to outline the drivers, benefits, risks, considerations, and governance taken into account when determining when and where to adopt [Open Standards](2_Open_Standards.md) and [use](3_Open_Source_Software_Use.md) as well as [contribute](4_Open_Source_Software_Contribution.md) to Open Source Software (OSS).
 This whitepaper captures the Government of Canada's (GC) approach to move towards a more open environment which includes changes in how we work, purchase solutions, and provide information and services to Canadians.

+## Scope

+This whitepaper has for scope the following elements: Open Standards; OSS Use; OSS Contribution (which includes publishing OSS); Open Markets; Open Culture; and some common Legal Considerations.
+Each concept will have the following structure: the benefits; the risks and drawbacks; and best practices.

+The following concepts are not part of the whitepaper as they have their own dedicated teams and communities: the broader Open Government initiatives including the Open Government Partnership, Open Data, Open Information, Open Dialogue, Open Science.
+Their importance is nonetheless recognized as critical to an open and transparent GC.

 ## Strategic Environment

 ### Organizational Overview